top of page

 Volunteer Crew Leader

 Cris is a retired and recovering lawyer with a love of gardening.
 Cris is originally from Ohio, but moved to D.C. about 35 years ago.
 Cris comes from a long line of plant lovers... his father, grandfather, and great-grandfather were all horticulturalists.
-He is happy to be able to continue their legacy and persue his own passions at Koiner Farm!
+He is happy to be able to continue their legacy and pursue his own passions at Koiner Farm!
 Find Cris at Koiner Farm on Thursday evenings.

 Evelyn Jemionek